SakuyaInazaki/test/README.md

 # test
-1. This is the repository of inzksky's study
+1. This is the repository of inzksky's study.